South of France and Provence River Cruise

 - Complimentary WiFi on the ship

 Day 1 - Depart USA for Lyon, France

 Board your international flight for the journey across the Atlantic Ocean.
 (Air travel is not included in tour cost)

 Arrive in Lyon, the embarkation and disembarkation port for your river cruise.
 Make your way to the port with the afternoon free to explore this city known for its historical and architectural landmarks.
-Board the MS Amadeus Symphony and enjoy a welcome reception and dinner as the vessel sets sail for Macon, France.
+Board the MS Bellefleur and enjoy a welcome reception and dinner as the vessel sets sail for Macon, France.
 Overnight vessel.
 (D)

 Day 3 - Explore the Beaujolais Wine Trail

 Arrive in Macon, situated along the western bank of the Saône River.
 Today's shore excursion takes you on a tour of the Burgundy region's southernmost city, showcasing scenic vistas of castles and vineyards as you drive along the wine trail of the Beaujolais.
 A highlight of today's tour is sure to be the wine tasting session!
 We sail for Chalon sur Saône tonight.
 Overnight vessel.
 (B, L, T, D)